Welcome to Reigate College’s Business Department.

 Reliable sources can be found across a variety of mediums.

-You should record your findings either via a Word or PowerPoint document.
-If you don’t have access to a computer, then please just record them with a pen and paper.
+You should record your findings in a Word document.
+If you don’t have access to a computer, then please just record them with a pen and paper or be creative, maybe use a chain of postcards or develop a mini book report.

 Activity